andrew-bibb/mbmp/README.md

 Becasue we use GStreamer most any media format can be played provided the GStreamer plugins are installed on your system.
-Additionally audio CD's and DVD's can be played, and for DVD's control of onscreen menus is implemented with either mouse or keyboard control.
+Additionally audio CD's and DVD's can be played, and for DVD's interaction with onscreen menus is implemented with either mouse or keyboard control.
 There is a basic playlist available and it is also possible to play internet media  streams.